avaneev/biteopt/README.md

 Equality and non-equality constraints can be implemented as penalties.
 The author has found a general effective method to apply value constraints via penalties.
+While penalties are not well-regarded in research community, BiteOpt handles constraint penalties extremely well, but requires a very large iteration budget (suitable for inexpensive objective functions).

-In the code below, `n_con` is the number of constraints, `con_notmet` is the number of constraints not meeting tolerances, and the `pn[]` is the array of linear, positive penalty values for each constraint;
-a penalty value should be set to 0 if it meets the tolerance (a penalty value should be offseted by tolerance factor to make smooth approach towards 0).
+In the code below, `n_con` is the number of constraints, `con_notmet` is the number of constraints not meeting tolerances, and the `pn[]` is the array of linear positive penalty values for each constraint; a penalty value should be set to 0 if it meets the tolerance (a penalty value should be offseted by tolerance factor to make smooth approach towards 0).
 For derivative-free methods, a suggested constraint tolerance is 10<sup>-4</sup>, but a more common 10<sup>-6</sup> can be also used; lower values are not advised for use.
 Models with up to 200 constraints, both equalities and non-equalities, were tested with this method.
-In practice, on a large set of problems, this method finds a feasible solution in up to 98% of cases.
+In practice, on a large set of problems, this method finds a feasible solution in up to 97% of cases.

 	real_value = cost;